westonstearns/for_loop_intro/chapter1.md

 *** =instructions
 - Use a `for()` loop to simulate 1000 games.
+- Print a table of one of the results.
+- Counting the number of wars in the simulated games.
+- Calculate the proprotion of wins by Sally.
-- calculate the proprotion of wins by Sally
+- Calculate the proprotion of wins by Timmy.
+- Calculate the proportion of wars.

 *** =hint